Table of Contents

 What Legal Rights Do Sexual Assault Survivors Have In California?

 In California, survivors of sexual assault have the right to file criminal charges, pursue civil lawsuits, and access compensation for medical bills, therapy, lost wages, and other related damages.
-California law also allows survivors to seek restraining orders, request confidential address programs, and benefit from extended statutes of limitations in certain cases.
+California law also allows survivors to seek restraining orders, request confidential address programs, and benefit from extended statute limitations in certain instances.

 How Can I Support Sexual Assault Awareness Month In California?